RALC88/riscv-vectorized-benchmark-suite/README.md

 RiVEC implements the lastest riscv intrinsics for rvv-1.0.
 It can be compiled with the latest [riscv-collab/riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
 RiVEC has been successfully tested on Spike RISC-V ISA Simulator, qemu RISC-V System emulator, and gem5 simulator.

+Master branch holds the most updated version (rvv-v1.0) compatible with latest instrinsics andd toolchain.
+Additionaly, there are two more available versions:
-There is also an implementation based on the Working draft of the proposed RISC-V V vector extension v0.7.
-Click [here](https://github.com/RALC88/riscv-vectorized-benchmark-suite/tree/rvv-0.7).
+[rvv-0.7](https://github.com/RALC88/riscv-vectorized-benchmark-suite/tree/rvv-0.7) which is based on  RISC-V V vector extension v0.7.
+This version can be only compiled by the LLVM from Barcelona Supercomputing Center.
+Instrinsics also corresponds to that specific compiler.
+[rvv-1.0-PLCTLab](https://github.com/RALC88/riscv-vectorized-benchmark-suite/tree/rvv-1.0-PLCTLab) which is based on  RISC-V V vector extension v1.0.
+This version can be only compiled by the LLVM from PLCT.
+Instrinsics also corresponds to that specific compiler.

 If you use this software or a modified version of it for your research, please cite the paper: